Upcoming Events

 Our Community of Practice

-What IS a ‘community of practice’?
+What is a community of practice?
 A community of practice (CoP) is “a group of people who share a concern or passion for something they do, and learn how to do it better as they interact regularly*”.
 The Coast and Ocean Risk Communication CoP is invested in improving marine and coastal risk communication by inviting people from a range of perspectives (e.g., local and indigenous communities, researchers, emergency planners, policy-makers; marine industries), to share knowledge and experience, and to learn about approaches and best practices for communicating risks relating to marine and coastal hazards affecting people in coastal environments.
-Hazards include maritime traffic, hazardous spills, marine pollution, extreme weather, tsunamis and earthquakes, sea level rise, sea-ice, and others.

 *J, Wenger E: Legitimate Peripheral Participation in Communities of Practice.
 Situated Learning: Legitimate Peripheral Participation.
 1991, Cambridge: Cambridge University Press; Wenger E: Communities of Practice: Learning, Meaning, and Identity.
 1998, New York: Cambridge University Press; Wenger E, McDermott RA, Snyder W: Cultivating Communities of Practice.
 2002, Boston, MA: Harvard Business School Press